 The visual arts have long played a part in the history of Newfoundland and Labrador, though they may never have been as significant or visible as they are today.
 Visual art can be roughly defined as a thing — a painting, a sculpture or installation, a print, a drawing, a photograph or even a performance, video or film — that communicates an idea or emotion through visual means.
 The visual arts can also include the vernacular arts, sometimes known as folk art or crafts, which have been and continue to be a part of the daily life of most Newfoundlanders.

 The earliest examples of art in the province were produced by aboriginal peoples.
-Perhaps the oldest known object of this type is a small ivory carving of a bear, found in Labrador and now in the collection of the Newfoundland Museum.
+Perhaps the oldest known object of this type is a small ivory carving of a bear, found in Labrador and now in the collection of The Rooms Provincial Museum Division, St. John's, NL.
 It has been identified with the Dorset Eskimo people and it was possibly created around 800 A.D.

 Early European Art